gradlab/lsarp_gwas/README.md

 potentially hundreds of significant unitigs to choose from.
 The output from this script can be dropped into ITOL (https://itol.embl.de/) along with the phylogeny (`data/gubbins/gubbins/core_alignment.final_tree.tre`) to view the distribution of the significant unitig across samples.

 ### Choosing a reference for annotation
 A panel of reference genomes representing several lineages of _S. aureus_ is available in the `reference/s_aureus` directory.
 They are named using a standardized naming scheme, so if for example you would like to use `s_aureus_MW2_chromosome.fasta` as the reference, the pipeline will recognize output file names with `MW2_chromosome` in the name.
+The test run uses the TCH1516_chromosome as the reference, which is a USA300 strain.

 If you aren't sure which single reference genome you want to use, you can take the output of significant unitigs mapped to the whole panel (`unitig_significance_annotated.txt`) and check which reference was chosen for the most significant unitigs using `find_closest_reference_sig_unitigs.R`.